 Scaling up solar energy

-Over 90% of people in the Democratic Republic of Congo (DRC) are not connected to the electricity grid, while the few who are – mostly in urban areas – experience an average of 17 blackouts per month.
-As a result, people turn to devices such as kerosene lamps, candles and diesel or petrol generators for lighting and to charge their mobile phones.
-These dirty, expensive and unsafe sources of energy reduce people’s incomes, worsen health, interfere with learning and productivity and degrade the environment.
-The country’s poor infrastructure, unfavorable clean energy regulations and longtime political and economic instability perpetuate this status quo.
+More than 90% of people in the Democratic Republic of Congo (DRC) are not connected to the electricity grid, while the few who are – mostly in urban areas – experience an average of 17 blackouts per month.
+As a result, people turn to devices such as kerosene lamps, candles and diesel or petrol generators to light their homes and charge their mobile phones.
+These dirty, expensive and unsafe sources of energy reduce people’s incomes, worsen their health, interfere with their learning and productivity and degrade the environment.
+The country’s poor infrastructure, weak incentives to use clean energy and longtime political and economic instability perpetuate this status quo.

 Customers who stick to the payment terms will own their solar kit within one or two months at most.
 They also receive training in proper kit usage and a two-year after-sales service guarantee.

 Altech’s sales strategy is based on the recruitment of talented, trustworthy and ambitious local youths as solar ambassadors.
-Altech equips them with the necessary skills and tools to promote, sell, collect payment and service the product.
-Ambassadors are supervised by area sales managers and paid a 10% sales commission.
+Altech equips them with the skills and tools needed to promote, sell, collect payment and service the products.
+Ambassadors are supervised by area sales managers and are paid a 10% sales commission.

 Natural Hazard and Climate Risk Management

 We support people in preparing for, preventing and bouncing back from catastrophes and coping with climate risk.Learn More